davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 #### Black powder

-Black powder weapons give you a -2 to ranged attacks but gives you +6 to damage.
+Black powder weapons give the defender Disadvantage to the defence roll and deal +6 damage.
 Black powder weapons have Disadvantage against all targets 12” or further away.
 Black powder weapons take 2 turns to reload.

 Armour descriptions
 -------------------